rajveer100704/AgentHive/README.md

 💡 Author

-👤 Rajveer Saggu
+    👤 Rajveer Singh Saggu

     Aspiring AI/Fullstack Engineer

-Passionate about AI Systems, Cloud, and Deployment

-Portfolio-ready project for SDE / AI Engineer roles
+    Passionate about AI Systems, Cloud, and Deployment Portfolio-ready project for SDE / AI Engineer roles

 ⭐ Contributing

     Pull requests are welcome!
     For major changes, please open an issue first to discuss what you’d like to change.

 📜 License

 This project is licensed under the MIT License.